wasifkareem/StarBook/README.md

 # StarBook

-Collecting testimonials is tough, StarBook is all-In-One solution for collecting testimonials and you can embed the testimonials directly on your website.
+- Full-stack app that helps SaaS owners collect testimonials and Tips
+- Also, let you add tweets as testimonials
+- Uses the Gemini 1.5 flash model to generate Useful Insights based on collected testimonials and give suggestions for improvements
+- Let you embed the testimonials on any website with just three lines of code
+- Let you connect your Razorpay account and start collecting tips.

-Tech Stack- Reactjs, Redux, Clerk(for auth), Iframe-Resizer, Expressjs,MongoDB,Cloudinary,Razorpay API
+**Tech Stack:** Reactjs, Redux, Clerk(for auth), Iframe-Resizer, Expressjs,MongoDB,Cloudinary,Razorpay API

 ## Add this Code to a replit template website(or check our live demo)